 IELTS Writing Task 1

-- Write a report summarising the information.
-Select and describe the main features, and make comparisons where relevant.
+- Write a report for a university lecturer describing the information shown below, and make comparisons where relevant.

 How to answer this essay?

 - This is a ‘movement’ type set of data, and you can group the data according to the type of changes you see.

 - You can describe each chart in turn, starting by defining the main trend in the ‘exports’ chart (“total exports increased slightly”) and then explaining that most zones actually declined.
 You can use a variety of language to illustrate this (declined, went down, dipped, dropped) and state the comparative importance of the USA and Europe (“the largest destination – the second highest etc.”) .

 - Write the summary sentence and check your work.

 - You can use the summary sentence to sum up the main trends mentioned in the body paragraphs effectively.